tytydraco/yessleep/out/Starmans_post_is_one_of_internets_greatest_mysteries_But_I_know_who_he_is.md

 A Dream Theater song—Snooze’s favorite band.

-Using the same decryption method from the Michael Jackson song on the original post, someone uncovered a string of letters as a result:
+Using the same decryption method from the Michael Jackson song on the original post, someone uncovered a string of letters as a result writing:

 **HELP ME.**